Skip to Content

 This page is also available in Spanish and Arabic.

-The Lab will take place over a six-month period between May and November 2023 and will involve a series of interactive online workshops and time in between for participants to apply what they’ve learned to their work—with support from the lab facilitators and the cohort through informal exchanges.
-To apply, please complete the application form by May 5, 2023.
+The Lab will take place over a four-month period between June and September 2024, and will involve a series of interactive online workshops and time in between for participants to apply what they’ve learned to their work—with support from the lab facilitators and the cohort through informal exchanges.
+To apply, please complete the application form by June 12, 2024.

 Who we're looking for

-We’re aiming to bring together a cohort that represents a diversity of lived experiences and perspectives from across the Global South.
-We believe you could get a lot out of the Learning Lab if you:
+We aim to bring together a cohort of participants that represent diverse lived experiences and perspectives from across the Global South.
+We believe you would benefit from taking part in the Learning Lab if you:

 • are part of an organization, community group, network, or coalition fighting for human rights, economic, social, or environmental justice;